 Tips for Peperomia Nivalis Care to Keep it Problem-Free

 - Never be tempted to overwater your peperomia Nivalis.
-Pay attention to its requirements closely when you first bring it into your home and them water accordingly to keep it balanced.
+Pay attention to its requirements closely when bringing it into your home, and then water it accordingly to keep it balanced.

-- Prune your peperomia Nivalis after the summer when the growth begins to die down.
+- Prune your peperomia Nivalis after the summer when the growth dies.